The Hour and the Day: 1980

 Hays (Mahershala Ali) and West (Stephen Dorff) visit a Catholic church to question the priest (Seth Barrish) about Will.
 The priest took the pictures of the first communicants but Will was the only one with his eyes closed, something that he attributes as just a mistake.
 He also states that Will and Julie talked about meeting their aunt, which makes no sense as they didn't have an aunt.
 Before they leave, he reports that the chaff dolls are made by a female parishioner.

 They visit the parishioner, who says that a black man with a milky eye bought dolls at a recent fair, saying they were for his nieces and nephews.
 Identifying the man as Sam Whitehead (John Earl Jelks), they visit his house.
 Whitehead claims not to know anything about the dolls and does not help them at all.
 As the neighbors turn hostile and approach them, they force him into his house to interrogate him.
 Whitehead confesses to attending a Presbyterian church, not the Catholic one.
 They are forced to leave, with the neighbors shattering the glass on their car.
 That night, Hays goes on a date with Amelia (Carmen Ejogo) while West picks up Tom (Scoot McNairy) from a bar incident.

 The task force managed to find a fingerprint in Will's bicycle, belonging to Freddy Burns (Rhys Wakefield).
+Hays and West pressure Freddy to confess anything, threatening that he could face prison rape, prompting him to cry.
 Meanwhile, Amelia visits Lucy (Mamie Gummer) to hand her the kids' school projects.
-Hays and West pressure Freddy to confess anything, threatening that he could face prison rape, prompting him to cry.
 During their conversation, she claims to have done bad things and becomes mad when Amelia suggests she should talk to Hays.

 In the outskirts, Brett Woodard (Michael Greyeyes) talks to some children near the road, an encounter that is seen in the distance by an angry civilian.
 As more people approach him in their cars, he runs back to his house.
 He takes out some rifles, which he spreads throughout the house and also installs tripwires and Claymore mines as the men arrive at his house, all armed with guns.
 Hays and West are called to the house, just as a man slams the door open, with a mine behind it.